USS Leary (DD-879): Occupation of Japan

 After Christmas at Yokosuka the squadron broke up into destroyer divisions for occupation duty.
 Leary's division, Task Force 69 (TF 69), was composed of the Gearing-class destroyers USS Vesole, Dyess, and Bordelon.
 The division reported off the coast of Kure.
 After a few months, the division went back up towards Yokosuka.
 During exercises the faceplate on the MT 51 caved in, requiring a stay in Yokosuka for repairs.
 The rest of the division departed for Guam, with Leary joining them later after repairs were complete.

 Once in Guam, she joined the WESPAC Strike Force, Task Force 77, consisting of the aircraft carriers USS Bunker Hill and Antietam, the heavy cruiser Boston, the light cruisers Topeka and Duluth, and the rest of the destroyer division which included the Blue and three other destroyers.
 The task force usually operated out of Saipan, and occasionally out of Apra Harbor, Guam.

 During this time, her division escorted the carriers to Hong Kong.
-After the rest of the task force joined up, they steamed to Tsingtao, China, with an overnight stay in Buckner Bay, Okinawa.
+After the rest of the task force joined up, they steamed to Qingdao, China, with an overnight stay in Buckner Bay, Okinawa.
 During that stay the cruisers and destroyers carried liberty parties (sailors on leave) from the carriers to Shanghai.
-The voyage home began at Tsingtao on 4 June 1946, with operations and stops en route.
+The voyage home began at Qingdao on 4 June 1946, with operations and stops en route.
 Leary moored at San Diego on 21 December 1946.
 She departed early January 1947 and later transited the Panama Canal to return to Norfolk and then Newport, Rhode Island before beginning East Coast operations.

 Leary's first Mediterranean deployment began in October 1945.
 Departing Newport on 29 October, Leary joined the U.S. 6th Fleet and made visits to ports in Algeria, Greece, Italy, and the island of Rhodes.
 She returned home on 14 February 1948.
 These missions were Leary's routine in succeeding years.
 In 1949, Leary's official designation was changed from DD-879 to DDR-879 to reflect her status as a radar picket destroyer.
 With the exception of 1957, Leary spent most of her time on active duty with the 6th Fleet, including the Suez Crisis of 1956, and the Lebanon landings of 1958.